4b-n4v/4b-n4v/README.md

 - ⚡Fun fact:
   I am super interested in spoken languages!
   I can speak Waray-waray, English, and --if you're patient-- Spanish.
 I also understand Tagalog and Cebuano, but my speaking skills a little rusty.
-  I'm interested to learn either Brazilian Portuguese or Swedish once I'm satisfied with my Spanish.

  ### Some cool stuff I know